amaad-michael/michaeltatum.xyz/content/_index.md

 # Hello!
 I'm A. Michael Tatum

-I'm a Cloud Linux Engineer based in the Austin metro area, passionate about building resilient infrastructure, enhancing security, and automating solutions.
+I'm a Cloud Linux Engineer based right outside the Austin metro area, passionate about building resilient infrastructure, enhancing security, and automating solutions.
 This site serves as my digital CV, resume, and portfolio.

 ## Explore Further
 * Dive into my **[SiftDNS Portfolio](/siftdns/)** to see my most recent project in action.